UBC-MDS/credit_default_prediction_group_20/doc/credit_default_analysis_report.md

 “accuracy”, “precision”, and “recall” to understand how each model is performing in terms of both Type I and Type II errors.

-Once, we narrow down on the model that is performing that best on the training data, we finally score the model on the test data.
+If there is a tie in the F1 score, we pick the model with the lower Type II error.
+Once, we narrow down on the model that is performing that best on the training data, we finally score the model on the test data and present the findings.

 For the purposes of machine learning and report generation, the Python programming language (Pilgrim and Willison 2009) and the following